Audi SQ7 Review & Prices

 Is it fun, though?
 Sort of.
 Getting a big, hefty SUV like this to go fast is always going to be fun, up to a point, but the SQ7 doesn’t have the sheer sportiness to compete with the likes of the Porsche Cayenne.
 That said, it does turn into corners sharply for a car this big, but you’re never unaware of how high up the centre of gravity is.

-That 4.0-litre twin-turbo V8 has masses of power and torque, and at first it sounds like it’s making all kinds of epic noises, but you soon realise that a lot of that noise is coming from the stereo — it’s fake V8 noise to make the Audi seem sportier than it really is, and that’s a disappointment.
-Still, it’s 100kg lighter than the old diesel SQ7 model (it’s still 2.2-tonnes though).
+That 4.0-litre twin-turbo V8 has masses of power and torque, and at first it sounds like it’s making all kinds of epic noises, but you soon realise that a lot of that noise is coming from the stereo — it’s fake V8 noise to make the Audi seem sportier than it really is, which is a shame.

 Space and practicality

 The SQ7 is pretty massive inside, and those sitting in the first two rows will be very comfortable indeed.
-Anyone in the third row is going to be cramped, though, but at least the boot is massive when you’re not using all the seats
+Anyone in the third row is going to be cramped, though

 Space in the back seats